-If your child is taken ill or has a more serious accident at school, every effort will be made to contact you.
+If your child is taken ill or has an accident at school, every effort will be made to contact you.
 Please help us by ensuring that we have at least two contact numbers which are up to date.

 Infectious illnesses